Why Colleges Are Texting Students and Parents

 Text messaging is considered a key component of school and college communication programs.
-In fact, texting has become the gold standard in campus communications because texting is fast, convenient, cost effective and very efficient in delivering time sensitive information to students, parents, school personnel, and other important stakeholders.
+In fact, texting has become the gold standard in campus communications because schools and colleges are texting students and parents to distribute important information.
+Why?
+Because texting is fast, convenient, cost effective and very efficient in delivering time sensitive messages and announcements.

 Communications have changed dramatically over the past 20 years.
 Baby boomers can easily recall the time when residential colleges had landline phones installed in dorm rooms.
 They were basic phones with no caller ID information, so when the phone rang, students actually answered.
 That infrastructure no long exists.
 It was costly to maintain and, with the advent of cell phones, became obsolete.

 Yes, email is widely used by schools and colleges, and while emails are still important because they can contain a great deal of information, they are generally not read very quickly anymore.
 Email was once a great tool but with the amount of spam people receive these days, important emails are frequently lost in the clutter.
 While texting may be a relatively recent way for school and campus administrators to communicate with students, it is far from new for the students themselves.
 In fact, surveys clearly show that it is the preferred method for students to send and receive messages.

 The average student is sending more than 2000 text messages per month.
 If you want to get the attention of your students, you need to communicate in the mode they prefer, because the chances of migrating them to your preferred method are slim.